grmble/purescript-bonsai-forms/README.md

 html to match your css library's (pure css, bootstrap, ...) expectations and using the correct css classes.

-Making correct forms with Bonsai is all avoiding state that is not in the model.
+Making correct forms with Bonsai is all about avoiding state that is not in the model.
 This means you need a model for every form, and you can't just use your record types either - e.g. for a number input, you want to store even the users